Summer Institute Student Life & Housing

 Residence Halls + Community Advisors

-The apartment style residence halls come with private baths in each unit.
-Juniper Hall apartments feature central air, shared bedrooms for 2 - 4 students, common area, and full kitchens in each unit.
-Spruce Hall apartments feature large studio apartments shared by 2-3 students, window AC units, and kitchenettes.
-Washing machines + dryers are available in all residence halls for a fee.
+The apartment-style residence halls come with private bathrooms and air conditioning in each unit.
+Washing machines and dryers are available in all residence halls for a fee.
+Juniper Hall apartments feature shared bedrooms for 2 - 4 students, common area, and kitchens.
+Spruce Hall features large studio apartments shared by 2 - 3 students with kitchenettes.
 Male-identifying and female-identifying students reside on separate floors within the residence halls.
+Bedrooms are equipped with a bed, dresser, and desk for each student.
 A public safety officer is stationed in the residence halls 24 hours per day, and students use their UArts photo ID to gain access to their residence hall.
 No guests are permitted in the residence halls.

-All residence halls are supervised by professional Pre-College staff, including Community Advisors (CAs) and Resident Directors.
-You will become well acquainted with your CA, who will provide guidance about the city, the school or life in general.
+All residence halls are supervised by professional UArts staff, including Community Advisors (CAs) and Resident Directors.
+You will become well acquainted with your CA, who will provide guidance about the city, the school, or life in general.

 For photos of the Residence Halls, visit our Flickr page.